 - Install Panels

 Solar panels are now laid down on the rails, positioned, and fastened.

 - Finish Rails and Install Skirts

-After all solar panels are installed, the end of the rails are cut to size and end caps are installed.
-Optionally, "skirts" are installed on the bottom edge of the lowermost row of panels for an aesthetically pleasing look.
+After all solar panels are installed, the end of the rails is cut to size and end caps are installed.
+Optionally, “skirts” are installed on the bottom edge of the lowermost row of panels for an aesthetically pleasing look.

-Wiring from the roof is then connected to an AC cut-off switch (from micoinvertes), or to a DC cut-off switch, then to a string inverter, and then to a AC cut-off switch (from power optimizers).
-The AC wiring from the AC cut-off switch is then connected to a energy production monitoring and communications device.
+Wiring from the roof is then connected to an AC cut-off switch (from microinverters), or to a DC cut-off switch, then to a string inverter, and then to AC cut-off switch (from power optimizers).
+The AC wiring from the AC cut-off switch is then connected to energy production monitoring and communications device.
 The cut-off switches provide a quick, accessible means to disconnect the solar system in case of emergency or servicing.
 The string inverter serves the same function as a microinverter but is a single device that centrally converters the AC from the many power conditioners.